Quantum-Detectors/pyxspress/README.rst

 .. code-block:: bash

-  $ uv pip install --group cli
-  $ uv pip install --group dev
+  $ uv pip install --group cli --group dev

 The dependencies can be locked and/or synced: